akosgarai/playground_engine/pkg/screen/README.md

 **New**

-This function returns an initialized application instance.
+This function returns an initialized screen instance.

 **Log**